ikelaiah/request-fp/docs/cheat-sheet.md

-# 📋 Cheat Sheet
+# 📋 Request-FP Cheat Sheet

-A comprehensive reference of TidyKit's features and usage examples.
+Quick reference for Request-FP features and usage examples.

 ## Table of Contents